Clean-ingredient TRAWENMOOR cosmetics with discounts of up to 50%

 Sources

-- Omega-3 fatty acids: The main sources are fish, especially cold-water species such as salmon, mackerel, and sardines.
-These acids can also be obtained from plant-based sources such as flaxseeds, chia seeds, and nuts.
+- Omega-3 fatty acids: The main sources are fish, especially cold-water fish such as salmon, mackerel, and sardines.
+These acids can also be obtained from plant sources such as flaxseeds, chia seeds, and nuts.

-- Omega-6 fatty acids:Mostly found in vegetable oils such as sunflower, corn, and sesame oil, as well as in some grains and eggs.
+- Omega-6 fatty acids:Mostly found in plant oils, such as sunflower, corn, and sesame oil, as well as in some grains and eggs.

 Benefits for the skin

-- Hydration: Omega-3 fatty acids help strengthen the skin barrier, meaning the skin can retain moisture better and avoid dryness.
+- Hydration: Omega-3 fatty acids help strengthen the skin barrier, which means the skin can retain moisture better and prevent dryness.

-- Reduction of inflammation: Both forms of these fatty acids can help reduce inflammation in skin cells, which can cause rashes and other skin disorders.
+- Reducing inflammation: Both forms of these fatty acids can help reduce inflammation in skin cells, which can cause skin rashes and other skin disorders.

 - Protection from sun damage: Omega-3 fatty acids can help protect the skin from UV radiation damage and reduce the associated risk of skin aging.

-- Improved elasticity: Omega-6 fatty acids are essential for the production of ceramides—lipids that help keep the skin soft and elastic.
-You can read more about what lipids are and what makes them special here.
+- Improving elasticity: Omega-6 fatty acids are essential for the production of ceramides, lipids that help keep the skin soft and elastic.
+You can read more here about what lipids are and why they are special.

 Deficiency symptoms in the skin

-- Dry skin: This may be one of the first signs of a deficiency of Omega-3 or Omega-6 fatty acids.
+- Dry skin: This may be one of the first signs that you lack Omega-3 or Omega-6 fatty acids.

 - Increased skin sensitivity: When these fatty acids are lacking, the skin may be more prone to irritation and inflammation.

-- Eczema or other skin conditions: With a long-term deficiency of Omega-3 and Omega-6, skin problems may develop or worsen.
+- Eczema or other skin conditions: With a long-term deficiency of Omega-3 and Omega-6, skin problems may appear or worsen.

-- Loss of skin elasticity: Due to a reduced level of ceramides, the skin may become less elastic, leading to wrinkles.
+- The skin lacks elasticity: Due to reduced ceramide levels, the skin may become less elastic, which leads to wrinkles.

-Cosmetics and beauty products can be great partners in helping to restore the balance of fatty acids in the skin and improve its health.
-This is especially relevant during winter, when skin prone to dryness becomes even more vulnerable due to the contrast between dry indoor air and cold outdoor air.
-Here are a few ways cosmetics products can help, and which ones:
+Cosmetics and beauty products can be excellent partners in helping to restore the skin’s fatty acid balance and improve its health.
+This is especially relevant in winter, when skin prone to dryness becomes even more vulnerable due to the differences between dry indoor air and cold outdoor air.
+Here are several ways in which cosmetic products can help:

-- Products with Omega fatty acids: Many moisturizing body or face creams and face oils are now enriched with Omega-3, Omega-6, and even Omega-9 fatty acids.
-These ingredients help restore the skin barrier function, reduce dryness, and improve elasticity.
+- Products with Omega fatty acids: Many moisturizing body or face creams and facial oils are now enriched with Omega-3, Omega-6, and even Omega-9 fatty acids.
+These ingredients help restore the skin barrier function, reduce dryness, and increase elasticity.

-- Ceramides: These are lipids naturally found in the outermost layer of the skin and help retain moisture.
-Products enriched with ceramides can help restore the skin barrier, especially if it has been damaged by external factors such as overly frequent exfoliation, etc.
+- Ceramides: These are lipids that are naturally found in the surface layer of the skin and help maintain skin moisture.
+Products enriched with ceramides can help restore the skin barrier, especially if it has been damaged by external factors such as overly frequent skin exfoliation, etc.

 - Plant oils: Some plant oils, such as flaxseed, chia seed, avocado, and argan oils, are natural sources of Omega fatty acids.
-They can be used on their own or as ingredients in products to intensely moisturize and nourish the skin.
+They can be used both on their own and as product ingredients to intensely hydrate and nourish the skin.

-- Anti-inflammatory ingredients: Since Omega-3 fatty acids have anti-inflammatory properties, facial skincare products enriched with these fatty acids may help reduce skin redness and irritation.
+- Anti-inflammatory ingredients: Since Omega-3 fatty acids have anti-inflammatory properties, facial care products enriched with these fatty acids can help reduce skin redness and irritation.

 - Products with vitamin E: Vitamin E is a powerful antioxidant that can help protect the skin from free radical damage.